Solving the US shortage of software engineers with global talent

 The United States is experiencing a talent shortage unlike anything it’s witnessed previously.
 Like many things post-pandemic, something’s simply aren’t going back in the bag, and rapid digitalisation is one of them.
 As banks to automotive OEMs, retail chains to food companies — everyone is transforming and becoming software-centric businesses.
-Alongside the ‘Great Resignation’ across sectors — including tech, this poses a problem.
+Alongside the US shortage of software engineers, the ‘Great Resignation’ — across sectors including tech — poses a problem.
 How does an organisation put software at the heart of what they do, if they can’t find world-class software development talent?
 It’s simply not possible.

 Why are businesses going ‘software first’?